JayMtz/SpotifyUploader/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

+The intended use of this program is to take a list of songs and upload them onto a Users Spotify account.
+- How it performs this
+  - Takes in a list of JSON objects that is a list of songs to be uploaded and stores them in a SQL database
+  - creates a custome User Spotify playlist
+  - takes the uploaded list of songs and uploads them to the newly created playlist

 ### The following Controllers handle routings and are the main files to look at to view the end point functions
     -Users Controller